eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

           Successfully installed sdv-0.4.0
           ```

-      Now it is time to add some Vehicle Models to the Python package.
-At the end of this section you will have a Vehicle Model, that contains a `Cabin` model, a `Seat`model and has the following tree structure:
+      Now it is time to add some _Vehicle Models_ to the Python package.
+At the end of this section you will have a _Vehicle Model_, that contains a `Cabin` model, a `Seat`model and has the following tree structure:

           Vehicle
           └── Cabin